ng-primitives/ng-primitives/README.md

 You can find our [documentation site here](https://angularprimitives.com).

-The library is very much in the early stages of development, expect breaking changes while we refine our API.
+This library is in active development, and we're working hard towards our 1.0 release.
+We'd love your help in testing, providing feedback, and contributing to the project in any way, no matter how small.

+Until we reach 1.0 some APIs may change, and we may introduce breaking changes in minor versions, however, we'll do our best to keep these to a minimum.

 ## Installation